Peter Farquhar

-Peter Anthony Scott Farquhar (3 January 1946 – 26 October 2015) was a British novelist and former teacher of English for 34 years, at the Manchester Grammar School and Stowe School.
+Peter Anthony Scott Farquhar (3 January 1946 – 25 October 2015) was a Scottish teacher of English who taught at Manchester Grammar School and Stowe School.
 He later lectured at Buckingham University.
+He also wrote three novels.
+He was murdered on 26 October 2015 by his former student and lodger, Ben Field.

 Early life

 Peter Farquhar was born in Edinburgh on 3 January 1946, the son of a physician.
 He was educated at Latymer Upper School in London and then Churchill College, Cambridge, where he achieved a first-class degree in English.

 Career

-Farquhar was a teacher of English for 34 years, firstly at the Manchester Grammar School (1970–82) and then Stowe School (1983–2004).
-From 2007 he was an occasional lecturer at Buckingham University.
+Farquhar was a teacher of English for 34 years, firstly at Manchester Grammar School (1970–82) then Stowe School (1983–2004).
+From 2007 he was an occasional lecturer at University of Buckingham.
 He was described by his friend and former pupil at Manchester, Michael Crick, as having "an acute understanding of the problems of modern adolescent boys.
 For some, he became almost like a second father."

 His first novel, A Wide Wide Sea, a coming-of-age story about three teenagers from Edinburgh who travel to France and Spain on a voyage of self-discovery, was written in 1997 but not published until 2015.
-It was only published after two Buckingham University students, Ben Field and Martyn Smith, discovered the manuscript and persuaded Farquhar to publish it.
+It was published only after two Buckingham students, Ben Field (who later murdered Farquhar) and Martyn Smith, discovered the manuscript and persuaded Farquhar to publish it.
 His novel, Between Boy and Man, was published in 2010.
-The plot was heavily based on Farquhar's experience at Stowe School and concerns the struggle of a school chaplain to reconcile his Christian faith with his homosexuality.
+The plot was largely based on Farquhar's own experience at Stowe and concerned the struggle of a school chaplain to reconcile his Christian faith with his homosexuality.

-The character of Dr Farquhar, played by Toby Stephens in the 2013 film Believe, directed by the former Manchester Grammar School pupil David Scheinmann, was partly based on Farquhar.
+The character of Dr. Farquhar, played by Toby Stephens in the 2013 film Believe, directed by the former Manchester Grammar School pupil David Scheinmann, was partly based on Farquhar.

-Farquhar was an evangelical Christian who once considered becoming a minister.
+Farquhar was an evangelical Christian who was a lay minister and once considered seeking ordination.
 He worshipped and preached at Stowe Parish Church for 20 years.